dojot/iotagent-json/docs/operation.rst

 - Device manager access: how the device manager will send device notifications to iotagent (creation, update and removal).

+- Tenancy: how iotagent-json will get tenant-related information, such as which are the tenants currently configured in dojot.

 Check `dojot documentation`_ if you don't know or don't remember all the components and how and why they communicate to each other.